okta/terraform-provider-oktapam/docs/data-sources/server_enrollment_tokens.md

 ### Required

-- `project_name` (String) The name of an ASA Project.
+- `project_name` (String) The name of a Project.
 Results are returned for only this Project.
 Values are case-sensitive.

 ### Read-Only